-Theme and Mechanics Should Be Cohesive
+Figment Reminds Us that Theme and Mechanics Should be Cohesive in Video Games

 Theming is a large part of making a game world feel immersive.
 Figment has an excellent concept for this, with the mind made up of gears and pencils and musical instruments.
 There are some truly delightful aspects, such as the little experience orbs called “endorphins”, a clever way of theming experience points.
 There’s also the concept of discovering memories as easter eggs, which also fits into the mind theme.

 But, there are several ways that Figment disappoints its excellent ideas with out-of-place elements and mechanics.